Md-Mobassher/Second_Brain/README.md

 - Working with Mongoose for MongoDB integration.
 - CRUD operations with MongoDB.

+### Database Handnote: PostgreSQL

+- Introduction to PostgreSQL and its core features.
+- Setting up PostgreSQL databases.
+- Basic and advanced SQL queries for data manipulation and retrieval.
+- Integrating PostgreSQL with web applications.

 ## How to Navigate

 Each major topic has its own folder in the repository.
 For example, the `Git_&_Github` contains information related to Git and GitHub.